Brandon-Rozek/website/content/blog/lean3-tutorial.md

 One of the biggest use cases of an interactive theorem prover is in program verification.
-To help represent recursive data strcutres, we have the notion of an *inductive type*.
+To help represent recursive data structures, we have the notion of an *inductive type*.

 Let's create a custom representation of a list.